 Speaker: Prof Logan Wright, Yale University, Department of Applied Physics

-Speaker: Dr Andreas Wuestefeld, Technology Lead – Fiber Optics at NORSAR
+Speaker: Dr Andreas Wuestefeld, Technology Lead – Fiber Optics, NORSAR

 Title: Applications of Fibre Sensing for Solving Modern Societal Challenges